SkillsUnion/tamkeen-data/docs/2-data-wrangling/2.4-data-engineering/README.md

 # Data Engineering Essentials

 This unit covers data engineering essentials.
-You'll learn how to build a data pipeline, orchestrate via airflow and extract-load-transform (ELT) in a data warehouse.
+You'll learn how to build a data pipeline, orchestrate via airflow and extract-transform-load (ETL) to a data warehouse.

 1. **Data Pipeline Fundamentals**: Understand the basics of data pipelines and ETL processes.